 After being employed for at least one year, consultants participate in the I-Consult Credentialing program.
 Through this credentialing process, consultants build on the core skills learned through the Consultation Essentials program.
 Each consultant who participates in the credentialing program is supported by a mentor from their agency or Iowa State University Extension and Outreach.
 Consultants reflect upon, document, and demonstrate their skills in consultation in four content areas by linking their practices to the I-Consult competencies.
 They participate in four credentialing workshops, develop a professional portfolio, and receive feedback from their mentor and clients regarding their practice.

 The I-Consult Mentor Credentialing program prepares consultants to be a peer mentor to other consultants.
-Consultants who choose to pursue their Mentor Credential, develop coaching skills in the areas of observation, supporting reflection, giving feedback and joint planning.
+Consultants who choose to pursue their Mentor Credential develop skills in the areas of co-creating relationships, observation, supporting reflection, giving feedback, and action planning.
 Consultants participate in four mentor credentialing workshops, develop a professional portfolio, and work in partnership with Iowa State University to mentor a consultant working towards their Consultation Credential.
 Through the development of these skills, mentors provide strong support for other consultants in their agencies.